-The "live" lectures are given in HVNR 140 on Tuesday and Thursday mornings, from 8:30 to 10:45.
+The "live" lectures are given in HVNR 140 on Monday and Wednesday from 9:35 to 11:30.
 Anyone can attend the live lectures.
-And that means that if you are in UF Online or in PACE and are close enough to UF to attend-PLEASE do so!
-I know from past experience that most students watch the class on the Internet, but I can still hope that we get 30 to 40 or so students attending the live class.
+I know from past experience that most students watch the class on the Internet, but I can still hope that we get 50 to 60 or so students attending the live class.
 I hope for a goodly number of students attending because the more students that attend, the more questions from them I get, which I think makes the class better.
-So if you want to attend, by all means, once again PLEASE do so.
+So if you want to attend, by all means PLEASE do so.